nickythorne/versionity/README.md

       -V, --version                  output the version number
       -i. --identifier [identifier]  A custom identifier that can be specified for pre-type version updates.
-      -p, --publish                  Automatically publishes the application after performing the version update
+      -p, --publish                  Automatically publishes the application after performing the version update -d, --directory                Change the directory where the package.json is located.